How to Safely Paint a Baby’s Crib – Simple Steps to Follow

-You have received the good news of the new arrival into your family.
+You have received the good news of your new arrival in your family.
 You have started preparing and decorating the baby’s room with the most comfortable furniture.
 The most important furniture for the baby is the crib.
 It has to be extremely comfortable and safe, as your precious baby will be spending most of its time in that.
-You can either get a readymade crib from the market or get it custom made.
-Also, many times parents already have the crib of the elder child or cribs given to them by close family or friends who no longer need the crib, which they want to use for the new baby.
-It’s the parents’ choice to buy a new one or use the older crib.
-As long as it keeps your baby safe and comfy, it doesn’t matter if the crib is old or new.
-However, you may want to paint the crib to match the nursery’s decor.
-Read on to know how to safely paint your baby’s crib.
+You can either get a readymade crib from the market or get it custom-made.
+Also, many times, parents already have the crib of the elder child or cribs given to them by close family or friends who no longer need the crib, which they want to use for the new baby.

 You have bought a new crib for the baby.
-Though the crib is comfortable and safe, still it isn’t in the colour you have decided for the nursery.
+Though the crib is comfortable and safe, it is still not in the colour you have decided for the nursery.
 Or you are using an old crib but its paint has chipped off or looks worn off.
 In both scenarios, the easy solution is to paint the crib.
 You can get the painting work done by some professional or do it yourself.
 Painting a crib is nothing complex and does not need experts.
 Even if you’re not very talented at DIY projects like this, you can easily paint the crib.
 You have the flexibility to paint it in your preferred colour and match it to the nursery’s décor and palette.
-Also doing the repainting a crib yourself will show your affection for the new baby.
-Just follow the below-given steps and enjoy painting your baby’s crib.
+Also, repainting a crib yourself will show your affection for the new baby.
+Just follow the steps below and enjoy painting your baby’s crib.

 How to Choose the Right Paint for the Crib

-- It shouldn’t have any lead.
+- Baby-safe paint for cribs shouldn’t have any lead.
 Though most paints these days are without lead, still read the contents to be doubly sure.

 - It should be completely non-toxic.